 This session will provide in-depth information about the science of composting, and how to build and maintain your own compost pile at home.
 With show and tell items to help demonstrate, this session will share tips on how to turn your food scraps into a valuable resource!

-The final field trip will take place during this session, with a hands-on composting and gardening demonstration at the Sackville Food Garden at Acadia Park, behind the Sackville Public Library.
+This Saturday session will include a tour of the Organics Processing Facility in Burnside followed by a hands-on composting and gardening demonstration at the Akoma Community Garden, behind the Bauld Centre.
 Different examples of backyard composting systems will be showcased and discussed, and a garden tour will provide information about how to fertilize various plant species using compost.

 The final session will provide a review of all topics covered and a discussion of the various connections that participants identify.
 Following the closing discussion, each participant will receive a Master Composter Recycler certificate of completion and will complete a program evaluation.
 Finally, there will be time for snacks and social time to celebrate completion.